Shiimoe/shii.moe/blog/wa-state.md

 ---
-title: A Brief History of the Wa people (佤族)
+title: !!WIP!!
+A Brief History of the Wa people (佤族)
 published: 2022-03-17 18:45:00
 ---

+*this article is a work in progress*

 Before there were Wa, there were tadpoles, Ya Htawm and Ya Htai, swimming in a lake.
 Of which was so cold and deep not a single fish lived in it, even the surrounding jungle was uninhabited for miles.